Nasopharyngeal (Upper Throat) Cancer: Staging and Treatment

 How is nasopharyngeal cancer treated?

-Treatment for nasopharyngeal cancer depends on many things, like your cancer stage, age, overall health, and testing results.
-There are steps to take before treatment can begin for any kind of head and neck cancer:
+Treatment for nasopharyngeal cancer is based on things like your cancer stage, age, overall health, and testing results.
+There are steps to take before you start treatment for any kind of head and neck cancer:

 • Multidisciplinary treatment is very important.
 This means you will have providers from many different specialties involved in your care.
 Many of these providers will see you before you start cancer treatment during visits called consultations.
 They will work together and with you to create a plan to treat your cancer.

 • If you smoke, quit as soon as possible.
-Smoking may lessen how well your cancer medications work and can worsen side effects.
+Smoking may lessen how well your cancer medications work and can make side effects worse.

 Your treatment may include some or all the following: